csound-flossmanual/csound-floss/book/05-e-reverberation.md

 Because audio is begin mixed into our zak channel but it is never redefined (only mixed into) it needs to be cleared after we have finished with it.
-This is accomplished at the bottom of the reverb instrument using the [zacl](https://csound.com/docs/manual/zacl.html) opcode like this:
+This is accomplished at the bottom of the reverb instrument using the&nbsp;
+[zacl](https://csound.com/docs/manual/zacl.html) opcode like this:

     zacl      0, 1

-This example uses the [reverbsc](https://csound.com/docs/manual/reverbsc.html) opcode.
-It too has a stereo input and output.
+This example uses the&nbsp;
+[reverbsc](https://csound.com/docs/manual/reverbsc.html) opcode.
+It
+too has a stereo input and output.
 The arguments that define its character are feedback level and cutoff frequency.
 Feedback level should